 Selective deficiency of IgA is the most common immune deficiency disorder.
 People with this disorder have a low or absent level of a blood protein called immunoglobulin A.

 IgA deficiency is usually inherited, which means it is passed down through families.
-However, cases of drug-induced IgA deficiency have been reported.
+However, there are also cases of drug-induced IgA deficiency.

 Many people with selective IgA deficiency have no symptoms.

 If a person does have symptoms, they may include frequent episodes of:

 - Conjunctivitis (eye infection)

 - Gastrointestinal inflammation, including ulcerative colitis, Crohn disease, and a sprue-like illness